 Students who plan to major in music or wish to take music major classes MUST complete the Musicianship Placement Exam before beginning music major classes.
 Students may pre-enroll (see below) in classes before the Music Placement Exam and make adjustments to their schedule during the add/drop period if necessary.

-The Musicianship Placement Exam for Spring 2017 is held in two parts:
+The Musicianship Placement Exam for Fall 2017 is held in two parts:

 To register for the Musicianship Placement Exam complete the online registration form.

 Written portion: a short written theory exam and musical dictation required of all incoming music majors or students who plan to take music major classes.
 This portion is expected to last up to an hour.